BB1464/workshop-introduction-to-R/README.md

 -   You need to have internet connection to Install R, R Studio and all the required packages.

+- We will be using Google meet for the training

 **Learning objectives**:

 -   Installation of R and R Studio